-A tradition for the entire family, the Maryland Renaissance Festival runs Saturdays and Sundays and Labor Day Monday through October 2, 2018.
+A tradition for the entire family, the Maryland Renaissance Festival runs Saturdays and Sundays and Labor Day Monday from August 24 through October 20, 2019.

 Things to Do at the Festival